Timeline of the Israeli–Palestinian conflict in 2001

 Note: This compilation includes only those attacks on Israelis that resulted in casualties and no Palestinian deaths are recorded.
 Numerous other attacks which failed to kill, maim, or wound are not included.

 January

 17 January: 16-year-old Israeli Ofir Rahum is shot and killed near the Palestinian city of Ramallah.
 Israeli police claimed that he had been shot by members of the Palestinian Tanzim group, which the police suspected had set a trap through a chat room.
 Israeli Prime Minister Ehud Barak said the event would make it hard to continue peace talks with the Palestinians.

+21 January: An Israeli settler named Nachum Korman from the Hadar Beitar settlement, was sentenced to six months' community service and was fined 70,000 shekels for clubbing an 11 year old Palestinian child, Hilmi Shusha, to death with a rifle butt, drawing condemnation from B'Tselem.

 23 January: Mordehai Dayan, 27, & Etgar Zeitouny, 34, both of Tel Aviv, were abducted from a restaurant where they had been eating and shot to death in Tul Karem.

-January 29
+28 January: Ehud Barak, Prime Minister of Israel calls off peace talks till after the February 6 Election.

-An Israeli killed in a drive-by shooting north of Jerusalem.
+29 January: An Israeli killed in a drive-by shooting north of Jerusalem.

+February

+6 February: Ariel Sharon is elected Prime Minister of Israel.

+8 February: President of the USA, George W. Bush, confirms that the parameters for a Mideast peace deal, presented to Israeli and Palestinian negotiators by President Clinton before he left office, would not be picked up by his administration as a basis for further negotiations.

+8 February: A teenaged Palestinian shepherd was killed by Israeli tank fire near the Jewish settlement of Kfar Darom in the Gaza Strip.

+8 February: A battle erupted in the West Bank city of Ramallah between Israeli troops and Palestinian security forces.
+A 15 year old Palestinian stone thrower was killed by the Israelis.

+13 February: Massoud Ayyad, a 60 year old lieutenant colonel in Palestinian Authority President Yasser Arafat's bodyguard unit, Force 17, is killed when Israeli helicopter gunships fired four missiles into his car as he drove on the outskirts of the Jabaliya refugee camp, Gaza Strip.

+14 February: Hamas claim responsibility for the attack at a Bus Stop that left 7 Israeli Defense Force soldiers and one civilian dead, though the family of the attacker Khalil Abu Olbeh deny any connection with any group.

+14 February: Israel shuts border crossings to Jordan and Egypt for Palestinians and bans flights out of Gaza airport, except for travel to Mecca, Saudi Arabia, for the hajj pilgrimage.